joavzmo/DC/task_analysis.md

   * Andrew W. Trask, *Grokking Deep Learning*, Manning Publications, 2019
     * Very easy to read, recent reference.
   * Andrew Ng & Kian Katanforoosh, CS230 Deep Learning (Spring 2019), Stanford University.
-    * By the authors of the coursera specialization, with the advantage of having all the materials available in the [course website](http://cs230.stanford.edu/).
+    * By the authors of the Coursera specialization, with the advantage of having all the materials available in the [course website](http://cs230.stanford.edu/).